Erin Hawley

 Erin Morrow Hawley (born 1979 or 1980) is an American lawyer and the wife of Senator Josh Hawley.
-She is known for her conservative political work and her affiliation with the Alliance Defending Freedom (ADF).
+She is known for her conservative political work and her affiliation with Lex Politica and Alliance Defending Freedom (ADF).

 Education

 Hawley attended Texas A&M University, where she studied animal science.
-After college, she interned for the House Committee on Agriculture which led to her interest in regulatory law.
-She attended Yale Law School, where she served as a Coker Fellow in Constitutional Law and worked on The Yale Law Journal.
+After college, she interned for the House Committee on Agriculture, which led to her interest in regulatory law.

+Hawley received her Juris Doctor from Yale Law School, where she served as a Coker Fellow in Constitutional Law and worked on The Yale Law Journal.

-Legal career
+Career

+As of February 2026, Hawley serves as Chair of the Supreme Court and Appellate Practice at Lex Politica, while remaining Of Counsel with Alliance Defending Freedom.

-She currently serves as a senior counsel and vice president as a member at the Alliance Defending Freedom (ADF).
-Before working with ADF, Hawley practiced law with several law firms located in Washington D.C. which included: Kirkland and Ellis, Bancroft PLLC, and King & Spalding.
+Before working with Lex Politica, Hawley practiced law with several law firms located in Washington D.C., including: Kirkland and Ellis, Bancroft PLLC, and King & Spalding.

-Hawley previously worked as a law clerk for the U.S. Supreme Court Chief Justice John G. Roberts as well as for the U.S. Court of Appeals for the Fourth Circuit, Judge J. Harvie Wilkinson.
+Hawley previously worked as a law clerk for the U.S. Supreme Court Chief Justice John G. Roberts, as well as for the U.S. Court of Appeals for the Fourth Circuit, Judge J. Harvie Wilkinson.
 She also served as a counsel to Attorney General Michael Mukasey in the Department of Justice.

-Aside from her law career, she also immersed herself in academics as she taught at the University of Missouri as an associate professor, taught constitutional litigation, federal income tax, tax policy, and agricultural law.
+Hawley has taught at the University of Missouri as an associate professor, teaching constitutional litigation, federal income tax, tax policy, and agricultural law.
 She also worked at the Kinder Institute for Constitutional Democracy where she taught constitutional law as a senior fellow.
-In addition to her senior counsel position at ADF, she is an active member of the Missouri and District of Columbia bars.